 Performers & Models

 After they were photographed, the models in these experiments would be shown their unretouched 2D portraits as part of the ethical debriefing.
 And they often say “I look terrible” or “I need to go on a diet.”
 Many still maintained these opinions, even when it was clearly explained to them they should never change their bodyweight or appearance solely on the basis of flawed 2D photographic “evidence.”
-Nobody who saw their image in 3D however said this, even the ones who had higher than average BMI’s.
-Most of these opinions were held by the female models, and the following will explain why:
+Nobody who saw their image in 3D however said this, even the ones who had a higher than average Body Mass Index.
+These opinions were all held by the female participant-models, and the following section explores why:

 Women were consistently assessed as overweight in almost all 2D conditions